grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "OK we're on the surface."
 Shakes turned around in the pilot's seat to talk to Hemi who was sorting his gear in the hold behind him.
 "Hemi, can you switch the drive from the electric motor to the diesel?
 The levers are just back there behind the engine."

-Hemi squeezed past the diesel engine that took up most of the interior floorspace in the rear third of the submarine.
-There he found a series of levers that stuck up from the floor.
+Hemi squeezed past the diesel engine that took up most of the interior deck-space in the rear third of the submarine.
+There he found a series of levers that stuck up from the deck.
 He had to take a minute to read the hand-written labels, but it rapidly made sense to his mechanically-inclined mind.
 The system had a clutch so the switch between the power sources to the propeller could be made without stopping the boat.
 Hemi threw out the clutch lever, moved the selection lever over to the diesel, and let the clutch back in.

 "OK Shakes, looks like it should be on diesel drive now."
 Hemi called forward.